DynamoDB Data Modeling: Patterns and Best Practices

 )

-Pattern 1: Entity with Metadata
+Entity with Related Metadata

 # User entity